 Having tattoos used to be a watered-down version of the scarlet letter.
 If you sport some ink, people will look at you differently, some with disgust and others with fear.
 Also, if you are being interviewed for a job and the HR manager spots ink on your arms, you know that the only end result of that interview is you being led out the door and the HR manager politely telling you, “We’ll call you,” – which means that she never will.
-So what do employers think of tattoos in 2019?
+So what do employers think of tattoos?

 Millennials leading the way